 I've seen this pattern repeat across every company that's successfully adapted to the post-AI Overviews landscape.
 Businesses that treat email as an afterthought are struggling, while those who've made it central to their content strategy are thriving.

+The critical question every content strategist must answer is: what percentage of your current content output is perspective-based versus answer-based.
 If the answer is still weighted heavily toward generic answers, the strategy that worked for the last decade is now working against you.

 You're creating content for a search engine that increasingly doesn't send traffic, while missing the channels where your audience is actually forming opinions and making decisions.

-Companies adapting quickest aren't trying to hack their way back into Google's good graces.
-They're building authority where their audience actually is, using content that AI can cite but cannot replicate.
-From my experience, this requires a fundamental shift in how you measure content success.
+Companies adapting quickest aren't trying to hack their way back into Google's good graces - they're building authority where their audience actually is, using content that AI can cite but cannot replicate.

 Most companies I work with initially resist this shift because it means abandoning familiar metrics.
 The ones who make this transition earliest are seeing the strongest results.
 When I show clients their Google Search Console data alongside their lead quality metrics, the correlation becomes clear - fewer clicks, but better prospects.

+Checking your organic click-through rates in Google Search Console reveals the impact - they'll drop even if impressions stay stable.
 I've seen this pattern across multiple client accounts over the past year.
 From my client work, keywords that previously drove substantial monthly clicks now generate significantly fewer clicks, despite similar impression volumes.
-Traffic is being intercepted by AI Overview boxes.
-What I tell clients is that this trend will only accelerate as AI Overviews expand to more query types.

-The critical metric to monitor is the relationship between impressions and clicks.
-When impressions stay steady but clicks decline, that's AI absorption happening in real time.
 I check this monthly for every client account now.
 This data becomes essential for understanding which content types are still driving traffic versus which are being absorbed.

 Monitor mentions that don't link back to your site - these are citation signals that matter for authority building, even without generating direct traffic.
 From my client work, I often find significantly more brand mentions in AI responses than traditional backlink tools show.
-These citations indicate that AI systems recognise your expertise, which influences how they present your content to users.
+Citations from AI systems indicate that AI recognises your expertise, which influences how they present your content to users.

-I've found that businesses with strong citation signals from AI systems see better performance across all their marketing channels, not just search.
-These citations act as third-party validation that strengthens your position across every touchpoint.
-When prospects see your name mentioned by AI assistants, it builds credibility before they ever visit your website.
+Businesses with strong citation signals from AI systems see better performance across all their marketing channels, not just search.
+Citations from AI systems act as third-party validation that strengthens your position across every touchpoint.

 Frequently Asked Questions